How to Grow Peanuts: Complete Guide & Tips for Hot Climates

 How Do Peanuts Grow?

 Peanuts are unique legumes.
 Unlike beans and peas, peanuts flower above ground but form their seeds underground.
 After flowering, the peanut plant produces a peg—a slender stem that grows downward into the soil.
 Peanuts develop at the end of these pegs beneath the soil surface.
+Each peg forms one peanut pod, so loose soil is essential for a good harvest.

 How to Grow Peanuts: General Growing Information